hkuspace-pu/project-submission-group-10/ProjectDocs/ProjectPlan.md

   - We can set up the network VPC for the service group, using firewall and WAF, using HTTPS instead of HTTP.
 Adding verification for the API requests.

-## Legal social ethical and professional issues
+## :cop: Legal social ethical and professional issues
 Legal
 - Compliance with local regulatory laws, Privacy Ordinance (PDPO) etc
 - Does the client require is to disclouse the source code of the software, what is the Licence requirments?